-These collaborations, specifically the ones with non Iranian musicians inspired him to explore and research the world of rhythm in different cultures specially those of the neighboring countries to Iran.
+These collaborations, specifically the ones with non-Iranian musicians inspired him to explore and research the world of rhythm in different cultures especially those of the neighboring countries to Iran.
 Being distinctively drawn to the body of rhythm in India, he began to study the Tabla for 2 years with the aim of understanding cyclic rhythms.
 Learning the technique of Tabla and its different rhythmic patterns significantly influenced his methodology and attitude towards playing the Tombak.

 Notable among Pejman’s achievements is his collaboration with REMO, one of the largest manufacturers of synthetic skin and percussive instruments in the world.
 After years of experimentation, Pejman succeeded in finding access to a certain kind of synthetic skin which when placed on the frame of the Daf yielded an agreeable, authentic sound.
 Since his success in 2009, REMO began manufacturing the Daf with a very appealing design and quality which has spread the popularity of the Daf among percussionists all over the world.

 For years, concurrent with his performing career, Pejman has been very active in teaching and educating people in the arena of rhythm and percussion.
 He has numerous instruction manuals that await publication.
 He received the prestigious Durfee Foundation Master Musician Award twice for dissemination and propagation of Persian music in the US.
 In 1999, he founded Neyreez World Music Institute in Southern California where for years he taught classes alongside other notable musicians.

 Since 1999 Pejman has composed a large body of music for dance which he has performed extensively in concert with renowned dancer and choreographer, Banafsheh Sayyad and her ensemble, NAMAH in Europe and North America, marking the first time Contemporary Persian dance and music were brought onto the stage.